openpnp/openpnp/Scripting.md

 More information about Jython can be found at http://www.jython.org/currentdocs.html.

+### Beanshell
+Beanshell support is included with OpenPnP.
+Script files with the extension '.bsh' are executed using Beanshell.

+More information about it can be found at http://www.beanshell.org/manual/syntax.html#Basic_Syntax

 ## Global Variables
 OpenPnP exposes several global variables to the scripting environment for use in your scripts.
 They are: